algovista-collab/QWorld_QEC_QKD_QML/Stabilizer_Codes.md

 # Stabilizer States

-The elements of the Pauli group have another important property that relates to quantum states.
 The eigenvalues and eigenvectors of Pauli matrices are:

 $$
 \begin{aligned}